How Much Do College Professors Make?

 When adjusted for inflation, however, this shift actually represented a decrease — the second such dip in professors' salaries since recovering from the Great Recession.
 Prior to 2020, salaries had risen in the 3% range year over year for the past 10 years.

 The stagnant nature of professor pay is surprising when compared with the rising tuition costs and increased pay for top executives at universities.
 In the last decade, college tuition has increased by approximately 46%, while presidential salaries have risen beyond most experts' ability to track their rise.

 Adjunct Professors Often Make Less Than You Think

-The report, which surveyed more than 3,000 respondents at two- and four-year universities in May and June 2019, found that one-third of adjunct professors earned less than $25,000 annually.
+The report, which surveyed more than 1,883 respondents at two- and four-year universities in May and August 2020, found that a quarter of adjunct professors earned less than $25,000 annually.
 This places them below the federal poverty line for a family of four.

 The study also detailed how much colleges and universities have increased their reliance on adjunct faculty.
 Today, 3 in 4 faculty are ineligible for tenure and 47% hold part-time positions, whereas 40 years ago, 70% were tenured or on the tenure track.

 Professors' Pay Can Top $1 Million, but It's Rare